 It is possible to live as an openly gay person in Suriname, but in many Surinamese communities the topic is still a taboo.
 That puts high barriers on coming out for some Surinamese.

 The Surinamese political elite seems reluctant to debate changing the status quo.
-Parea Suriname has started the Workplace Pride project, where we work with private sector companies to get them to sign the “Declaration of Paramaribo”, in which they commit to working towards having gender neutral HR policies and eraadicating discrimination from their environments.
+Parea Suriname has started the Workplace Pride project, where we work with private sector companies to get them to sign the “Declaration of Paramaribo”, in which they commit to working towards having gender neutral HR policies and eradicating discrimination from their environments.

 The Surinamese Constitution does not explicitly protect against discrimination based on sexual orientation.
 There is a general article which prohibits discrimination however, and the recent government administrations have taken the position that LGBT can considered themselves protected by this article.